Johnrev16/Evo-Scheduling/README.md

 1. Download all the .java files in this GitHub repository named "Choreographer," "Arc," and "Main" and store them inside your folder.
 2. Open up your terminal.
 3. In the MacOS terminal, type and enter "cd Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type "cd Desktop/evo-scheduling"
-4. In the Windows terminal, type and enter "cd OneDrive/Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type "cd OneDrive/Desktop/evo-scheduling"
+4. In the Windows terminal, type and enter "cd OneDrive/Desktop/name_of_folder" -- so if your folder is named "evo-scheduling," you should type and enter "cd OneDrive/Desktop/evo-scheduling"
 5. Now that you're in the correct directory, you can now run the program!

 # RUNNING THE PROGRAM